- This event has passed.

-Reflections on American Democracy – in a Time of Political Uncertainty, with Barbara Clark Smith
+CANCELED – Reflections on American Democracy – in a Time of Political Uncertainty

 Our nation rests on the consent of the people.
 But who are the people?
 How should those people participate to make their voices heard?
-The exhibition American Democracy: A Great Leap of Faith explores these questions, which have faced every generation of Americans since its founding.
-In this talk, Smithsonian curator Barbara Clark Smith recounts the thinking that shaped the exhibition and explores the unforeseen challenges posed by the earthquake shaking US politics today.
+The exhibition American Democracy: A Great Leap of Faith explores these questions, which have faced every generation of Americans since the nation’s founding.
+In this talk, Barbara Clark Smith recounts the thinking that shaped the exhibition and explores the unforeseen challenges posed by the earthquake shaking US politics today.

 Barbara Clark Smith, co-curator of American Democracy: A Great Leap of Faith, is a well-known historian of Revolutionary America.
 In her career at the Smithsonian, she has also produced exhibitions on 18th-century everyday life; 17th-century Jamestown, Quebec, and Santa Fe, and Thomas Jefferson’s Bible.
 She is a Curator of Political History at the National Museum of American History.